qcif-training/LinearRegressionR/_episodes/01-Data-Prep.md

 There are two main ways that you can run R commands or scripts within RStudio:

 1. The interactive R console
-  * This works well when running individual lines to test code and when starting your analysis
+  * This works well when running individual lines to test code and when starting your analysis.
   * It can become laborious and inefficient and is not suitable when running many commands at once.
-2. Writing in a .R file
+2. Writing in a .R / .Rmd file
-  * All of your code is saved for editing and later use
+  * All of your code is saved for editing and later use.
-  * You can run as many lines as you wish at once
+  * You can run as many lines as you wish at once.

 The hash symbol (#) can be used to signal text in our script file that should not be run, which are called comments.
 An example of using comments to describe code is shown below.